BenThaii/WHR_simulation_capstone/README.md

-# Freight Robot in based on Turtlebot3 Sim
+# Freight Robot Model and simulation based on Turtlebot3 Sim

 # Installation
 * Clone This repo